felix-u/imgclr/README.md

-# mclr
+# imgclr

-mclr is an image colouriser written in C. It can be used to modify images to fit a given colour palette.
+imgclr is an image colouriser written in C. It can be used to modify images to fit a given colour palette.

 ## Features